 This would cause more uncertainty in the market than a soft Brexit, which means the price of your gold would increase.
-Investors will be selling UK stocks and it’s likely that the British stock market would decrease in value, causing many investors to switch to precious metals and other safe-haven investments.
+Experts will be selling UK stocks and it’s likely that the British stock market would decrease in value, causing many experts to switch to precious metals and other safe-haven effective savings.

 A no-deal Brexit is a worst-case scenario: the two parties have not come to an agreement and therefore the result is no deal, resulting in a similar relationship between Canada and the EU.
 In 2020, the world has been busy dealing with the Covid pandemic, which means that Brexit talks have been postponed and priorities have shifted – having said that, both the EU and the UK would lose out on a lot with a no-deal, so it’s not a very likely scenario.